Beautifully written ... An ambitious and moving debut novel.—LILY KING, author of the award-winning national bestseller, "Euphoria"

 More generally, I know you’re asking if you need to hire a publicist, and what that publicist can do for you.
 I can tell you this.
 I’m a savvy online marketer with years of experience selling things online and I could not have done what my publicist did for me.
 A publicist has connections you wouldn’t even think about.
 They can help you with the following: secure book reviews in print and online media; book appearances at bookstores; find speaking gigs or festival appearances; and get press attention via print, online, blogs, podcasts, radio, TV.
 They have connections that make these things easy for them (and hard for you if you were trying to do it on your own).

 Is it expensive?
 Yes.
-You’re paying a professional to advocate for you and your work—you’re paying for their time, expertise, and years of connections and they are worth the investment.
-Like anything, there’s a range of fees, depending on who you work with, so do your homework, interview at least three publicists, and crunch the numbers to determine whether it’s worth it for you.
+You’re paying a professional to advocate for you and your work—you’re paying for their time, expertise, and years of connections; they are worth the investment.
+Like anything, there are a range of fees, depending on who you work with, so do your homework, interview at least three publicists, and crunch the numbers to determine whether it’s worth it for you.
 SWP has a list of recommended publicists you can check out.

 If you are not that invested in making your mark with your book and don’t have the resources, you certainly can do without a publicist.
 But if you’re building your career as a writer, make the investment.